Updated December 1, 2023

 - A bond is usually long-term in nature.
 A loan can be for a short term or long term.

 - A bond is subscribed by a high number of investors.
 A loan is usually given by a single financial entity.

-- A bond is issued by Corporates, Government or Financial Institutions.
+- A bond is issued by Corporates, governments,s or Financial Institutions.
 A loan is generally given by Financial institutions or unorganized sector firms (moneylenders).

 - Bonds are issued like equities through public offerings or private placement.
 A loan is given by a financial institution.

-- The terms of bonds are decided by the company or government who are raising funds.
+- The terms of bonds are decided by the company or government that is raising funds.
 The terms of a loan are decided by negotiations between the borrower and the lender (typically a financial institution).

 Bond vs Loan Comparison Table

-Let’s look at the top 9 Comparison between Bond vs Loan.
+Let’s look at the top 9 Comparisons between Bond vs Loan.